 - Consumer Prices Including Rent in Leeds are 39.23% lower than in London

 - Restaurant Prices in Leeds are 23.46% lower than in London

 - Groceries Prices in Leeds are 11.31% lower than in London

 - Local Purchasing Power in Leeds is 19.93% higher than in London

-However, residents have found a better way to save up on rent.
-They would rent out self-storage facilities and downsize their homes.
+Most residents in Leeds go for multiple -bedroom flat and look for roommates to offset the costs.
+It makes it much more affordable to live in Leeds.
+However, if you don’t want to share your space, residents have found a better way to save up on rent when moving to a new city.
+They would rent self storage facilities and move into smaller homes.
 Instead of renting out large houses, they get smaller, cheaper places and then storing the items that can’t fit in self-storage facilities.
-If you are looking to move to the city of Leeds, make sure to check out our partner Removals or Man and Van company in Leeds.